Kerstin08/minimal-mistakes/_pages/privacy_policy.md

 ### External hosting Netlify
 This website is hosted by the external service provider Netlify (hoster).
 The hoster processes your IP address and stores it in log files.
 The log files are stored for no longer than 30 days.
 The data processing is automated and is necessary for the provision and security of the web offer and its improvement.
-This information can be found in <a href="https://www.netlify.com/privacy/">Netlify's privacy policy</a>, as well as Netlify's GDPR policy.
+This information can be found in <a href="https://www.netlify.com/privacy/">Netlify's privacy policy</a>, as well as <a href="https://www.netlify.com/gdpr-ccpa/">Netlify's GDPR policy</a>.
 The hoster is used for the purpose of fulfilling the contract with website users (Art.
 6 para.
-1 lit. b DSGVO) and in the interest of a secure, fast and efficient provision of our online offer by a professional provider (Art.
+1 lit. b DSGVO) and in the interest of a secure, fast and efficient provision of the online offer by a professional provider (Art.
 6 para.
 1 lit. f DSGVO).
-The hoster will only process your data to the extent necessary to fulfill its service obligations and follow our instructions regarding this data.
+The hoster will only process your data to the extent necessary to fulfill its service obligations.
 <br />
 <br />